synchronizing/toolbox/README.md

 ## Documentation

 Documentation can be found [**here**](http://synchronizing.github.io/toolbox/).
-PDF version of docs can be found [here](https://synchronizing.github.io/toolbox/toolbox.pdf).

-# Tools
+## Using

 Toolbox follows the same pattern as of the Python Standard Library (PSL) which means that all tools are found inside package names that corresponds to that of the PSL (e.g. `asyncio`, `collections`, etc.) with only one exception (`config`).

-## Code Examples

 Check out documentation for function definitions and more details.

 ### `asyncio`